NCAR/CUPiD/README.md

 directory to your local machine and look at `index.html` in a web browser.

 For users running on the NCAR super computers (derecho or casper), you can visualize the web page in a browser with the following steps:
-1. open a new browser window that points to https://fastx.ucar.edu:3300/session/`
+1. open a new browser window that points to https://fastx.ucar.edu:3300/session/
-2. open a default desktop icon
+1. open a default desktop icon
-3. select the browser client
+1. select the browser client
-4. type `firefox CUPiD/examples/coupled_model/computed_notebooks/quick-run/_build/html/index.html`
+1. type `xterm` and hit enter to open a terminal
+1. In the terminal, run `cd ${CUPID_ROOT}/examples/coupled_model/computed_notebooks/quick-run/_build/html` to enter the `html` directory
+1. From the updated directory, run `firefox index.html &` to open a web browser pointed at the generated web page